thebarnable/timstadtmann_de/content/home/experience.md

   * Developed control scripts (TCL, Python, shell) and firmware (C++, Python), automating deployment, testing, and monitoring of the FPGA cluster (Linux, Git, CI)
   * Project lead for the cluster project: Coordination of research staff and students, organization of workflows, weekly meetings, and liaising with suppliers
   * Conducted research in the optimization of brain-inspired deep learning for efficient Edge AI and AI hardware acceleration
+  * Supervised design, schematic validation and test of PCBs for high-frequency inter-FPGA communication (PCIe, SATA) with KiCad
   """

 [[experience]]